 When the Authority has a major announcement that will affect travelers, or would like to draw the public's attention to an issue of importance at the airports, a news conference may be called.
 Advance media advisories will be issued to alert you of the upcoming event and press releases and other material will be provided at the event.

-All requests for interviews with Tucson Airport Authority representatives should be made in advance to the TAA Business Development & Marketing Department.
+All requests for interviews with TAA representatives should be made in advance to the TAA Business Development & Marketing Department.
 We will try to provide a spokesperson who can best address the topic of the interview.
 Requests to film at the airports should be made to the TAA Information Department.
 If no one is available in the TAA Business Development & Marketing Department, please contact: